Shubhanshu680/AI-Agent-for-Cold-Calling-Hinglish-/README.md

 # AI-Agent-for-Cold-Calling-Hinglish-
+Here’s an improved version of your README with additional details, including challenges faced during development:

+---

-# Combined README for AI Agents
+# **Combined README for AI Agents**

 This repository contains three AI agents designed for different business use cases.
 Each agent is built to interact with users in **Hinglish** (a mix of Hindi and English) and leverages the `google/flan-t5-base` language model for text generation.

-Below is an overview of the three agents, their functionalities, and instructions for setting up and running them.
+These AI agents are designed to enhance automation in candidate interviewing, ERP demo scheduling, and payment/order follow-ups, making business operations more efficient and accessible to a broader audience.

 ---

+## **Overview of AI Agents**

-## 1. **Hinglish Candidate Interviewing Agent**
+### **1. Hinglish Candidate Interviewing Agent**
-### Description
+#### **Description**
-The **Hinglish Candidate Interviewing Agent** simulates initial screening interviews for various job roles.
-It conducts interviews in Hinglish, making it accessible to candidates comfortable with both Hindi and English.
-The agent supports multiple job roles, including Software Engineer, Data Analyst, Marketing Executive, Sales Manager, and HR Recruiter.
+The **Hinglish Candidate Interviewing Agent** conducts preliminary interviews for different job roles, making the hiring process more efficient.
+It engages candidates in Hinglish, ensuring a comfortable and interactive experience for individuals fluent in both Hindi and English.

-### Key Features
+#### **Key Features**
-- **Interactive Interview Simulation**: Conducts full interviews, including introduction, questioning, feedback, and closing.
+- **Interactive Interview Simulation**: Simulates the entire interview process, including greetings, questioning, feedback, and conclusion.
-- **Hinglish Support**: Conducts interviews in Hinglish for better accessibility.
+- **Multi-Role Support**: Conducts interviews for roles such as Software Engineer, Data Analyst, Marketing Executive, Sales Manager, and HR Recruiter.
-- **Multiple Job Roles**: Supports interviews for various job roles with role-specific questions.
+- **Dynamic Questioning**: Adapts its questions based on candidate responses.
-- **Candidate Profiles**: Simulates interviews with predefined candidate profiles.
+- **Candidate Profiles**: Simulates predefined candidate profiles for better evaluation.

-### Setup Instructions
+#### **Setup Instructions**
-1. Install required libraries:
+1. Install the required libraries:
    ```bash
    sudo apt-get install espeak
    pip install transformers datasets langchain-community pydub SpeechRecognition pyttsx3
    ```
-2. Download NLTK resources:
+2. Download required NLTK resources:
    ```python
    import nltk
    nltk.download('punkt')